 A ridiculously good XI of Brazilian players in the Premier League

-Brazil is renowned for producing excellent players and the Premier League has seen some truly brilliant Brazilians over the years.
+Brazil is renowned for producing excellent players – and the Premier League has benefitted from more and more of them in recent years.

 We’ve compiled a brilliant XI of Brazilian players that are currently in the Premier League, arranged in a 4-3-3 formation.